macloo/python-beginners/flask/part6_databases/reading_mysql/README.md

     submit = SubmitField('Submit')
 ```

+That form appears in the Flask template [index.html](flask-db-read/templates/index.html).
+It is part of the first route function.

 ## The Flask routes

-This app has three routes and three templates.
-Here is where we see Flask-SQLAlchemy used for SQL queries &mdash; in the route functions.
+This app has three main routes and three main templates (not including the error routes).
+Here is where we see **Flask-SQLAlchemy** used for SQL queries &mdash; in the route functions.

 In terms of how the local browser sees the routes, they are: